team178/2023RobotCode/2023-breakdown.md

 ## Trajectories

-Each command loads it's trajectories, or paths generated using pathplanner, in it's constructor.
+Each command loads it's trajectories, or paths generated using pathplanner, in its constructor.
 We'll use `MidCubeCharge` as an example.

 ```java
 getOnCharge = new AutoTrajectoryPair(PathPlanner.loadPath("MidGetOnCharge", new PathConstraints(1.0, 5), true));